Are there any side effects?

-Neurofeedback is about training brainwave activity so that the brain is better able to self-regulate or tune itself.
+Neurofeedback involves training brainwave activity so that the brain is better able to self-regulate or tune itself.
 Good self-regulation is necessary for optimal brain function.
 Many facets of your life experience and abilities will be compromised when your brainwaves are dysregulated.
-Using the analogy of a musical instrument, regardless of how talented a musician they are, their music will sound poor if their instrument is out of tune.
-Through the course of neurofeedback training, the brain is reinforced into new ways of functioning; old habits will naturally shift into healthier ones.
+Through a course of neurofeedback training, the brain is reinforced into new ways of functioning; old habits will naturally shift into healthier ones.

 Through neurofeedback training, a person’s brain learns to become more efficient, flexible and resilient.

 Like building a muscle or learning a new skill, strengthening new neural-pathways requires feedback and practice.
 Each session involves 30 minutes of training plus 15 minutes of set up and discussion.
 The sessions are quite relaxing and pleasant.
 As you sit comfortable in a chair, your neurofeedback coach will place sensors on your scalp.
 The sensors do nothing to your brain.
 They are completely non-invasive – used simply to pick up your brainwaves.
 It is similar to the way a doctor places a stethoscope on a patient’s chest to detect a heartbeat.